Admeenton1/Admeenton1/README.md

-- 👋 Hi, I’m @Admeenton1
+- 👋 Hello!
+I am Suleiman Adisa Mumeen
-- 👀 I’m interested in ...
+- 👀 I’m interested in Data Science, Data Analytics and artificial intelligence projects.
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning advance data analytics, data science, artificial intelligence and chemoinformatics
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on data science, artificial intelligence and computer-aided drug discovery projects.
-- 📫 How to reach me ...
+- 📫 How to reach me: mumeenadisa24@gmail.com    +2347065386293

 <!---
 Admeenton1/Admeenton1 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.